 The New England Learning and Diagnostic center offers comprehensive psycho-educational evaluations equivalent to a school psychologist report to give parents and teachers that provide a well-rounded understanding of their school age (4-17) children who face challenges in cognitive, academic and social development within their school setting.
-We work with all students who may be either taught in a public or private school setting or need help within a homeshool program.
+We provide assessments for students who may be either taught in a public or private school setting.

 Our Individualized developmental and interdisciplinary approach brings together experts from different fields to provide an integrated understanding of the "whole child".

 We identify strenghs and weakness in the following areas: